 In years prior to 20/21, the in-school data indicated that, on the whole children, who attract the Pupil Premium attain in line with their peers.
-This is because of the whole school emphasis on highly effective quality first teaching for ALL pupils, with then additional support, provision and targeted intervention for disadvantaged children eg to full gaps in their knowledge and understanding, to provide Draw and Talk Therapy.
+This is because of the whole school emphasis on highly effective quality first teaching for ALL pupils, with then additional support, provision and targeted intervention for disadvantaged children eg. to fill gaps in their knowledge and understanding, to provide Draw and Talk and Play Therapy.
 This was supported by the school's last Ofsted when this was recognised as a significant strength of the school.
-However school data at the end of July 2021 indicated that a gap between disadvantaged and non-disadvantaged children.
+However school data at the end of July 2022 indicated a gap between disadvantaged and non-disadvantaged children.
 This was the case for all of reading, writing and maths.
+Attendance data for 2021/22 indicated that 34% of disadvantaged children had Persistent Absence which was significantly higher than the whole school PA of 14%.
+Evidence indicates that this is negatively impacting disadvantaged children's progress.
 Attendance has always been a strength of the school.
 Overall whole school attendance, despite the pandemic, was strong at 96.6%.
-However 11% of disadvantaged children had persistent absence compared with 7% of the whole school population.
+Despite children still being absent from COVID during 2021/22, the coding for absences changed and so absence rates appear higher.
+2022/23 will see a focus on attendance with regular school attendance meetings held each term.